It21262104/Y2_S2_WD_IT_02_2_MAD_POCKETPAL/README.md

 # Individual Contribution

 ## IT21262104 – Budget Controller
-This section helps the user to manage the budget for a relevant month.
-Once the user enters the month, salary, and the categories that want to spend money with the expected percentages, the system will automatically calculate and display the amounts of money.
-If the summation of the percentage amounts that the user entered is greater than 100, an alert will be sent to the user automatically.
-Therefore, the user can plan to use the monthly income efficiently at the beginning of the month.
-The user can update, delete, or add a new category as preferred.
+The main purpose of this section is to provide features for the user to plan the budget for a month at the beginning of the relevant month.
+The user can add the month, the salary for the month, and the expected expenditure amounts for the respective categories as percentages.
+Then it will be saved as a new budget plan and the system will automatically calculate and display the expenditure amounts for the respective categories.
+Then the system will display the total expected expenditure amount and the remaining amount from the salary.
+If wants, the user can update the percentage amount of expenses of any category and then the system will calculate the budget accordingly and display it automatically.
+When it comes to the end of the month, the user can delete the budget record if needed and add a new budget record.

 ## IT21261732 – Bill Payment
 This section helps to keep track of all bill details and reminds the due dates of bills monthly wise.
 Initially,